richgieg/CppND-Capstone-Project/README.md

 See: `EntityPool.h` line 14

 ## Memory Management

 ### The project makes use of references in function declarations.
+See: `ScrollingBackground.h` lines 18 and 19, and `ScrollingBackground.cpp` lines 23 and 36

 ### The project uses destructors appropriately.
 ### The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
 ### The project follows the Rule of 5.